aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/KiCad OPEN ECU/readme.md

  <sup>Click to view the latest revision of the PCB Layout</sup>
 </p>

-If you like it and use it on your own hardware designs please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how. <br> Thank you 🙏.
+However, they're not fully complete.
+If you like it and are looking to use it on your projects, you can download the complete Kicad project files with a one-time donation, [click here](https://github.com/sponsors/aeonSolutions) to learn how,  and don't forget to include it in a message which Kicad project files you need. <br> Thank you 🙏.

 ### Support all these open hardware projects and become a GitHub sponsor
 Did you like any of my PCB KiCad Designs?
 Help and Support my open work to all by becoming a GitHub sponsor.